ha5804/RNN_LSTM/README.md

 # RNN_LSTM

+**procedure**

+(1) data process

+- use drain3 for parsing log data with similarity

+- use sklearn for change type of data into int
+    (we need int type data as LSTM)

+- each log_seq is vectorized and embedded data

+(2) lstm process

+- log_seq is input sequence

+- lstm is filtering input_data as importance
+    (lstm have own standards)

 ## Dataset

 - The `HDFS_2k.log` file used in this project is from the [LogHub repository](https://github.com/logpai/loghub), maintained by LogPAI.